Smoke: A Journey and a Look Ahead

 This seems to dominate the discussion I've been hearing about Smoke, so I want to expand a little bit on that topic.

 Smoke has 2 different grading tools readily available, the Color Corrector (which Smoke/Flame has had for many years), and the Color Warper, which is a newer tool that works more like a grading application, with 3 trackballs, etc...
 I can say without a doubt that the Color tools inside Smoke are far and away better than any other color tool you will find in any other editing program.

 Smoke's 2 color tools - different ways of working.
-This is the Color Corrector.
+(I'm much better with the Warper, personally!)

 And in a world without an affordable Resolve, that might be saying something.
 But in our current world, Resolve is the new standard, right?
 If you can't be as good as Resolve, then we may have a problem.